ArmandoDrake/Galaxy-A22-Plus/README.md

 # Galaxy A22 Plus
-The ultimate module to add & unlock many features in your Galaxy A22.
+The ultimate module to unlock many features in your Galaxy A22.
 ## Features
 - High-end animations in OneUI Home
 - Performance modes (Enhanced CPU responsiveness and processing)